Best food processor review, by someone who has actually cooked a ton of food processor for years

 The Breville food processors are the best food processor of 2020 and made by the most reliable food processor and kitchen brand:

-This Breville Processor comes in two 12-cup models: one is a large family-sized processor and the other is also large but also comes with a bonus mini processing bowl that fits inside for smaller jobs like basil pesto or thai curry paste.
+This Breville Processor comes in two 12-cup models: one is a large family-sized processor and the other is also large but also comes with bonus features such as a mini processing bowl or an LCD screen (the former was a US link and Im not sure it has the mini bowl, but has an LCD screen.
+Canadian link that includes mini work bowl is here) that fits inside for smaller jobs like basil pesto or thai curry paste.
 It makes sense to get a large food processor with a small work bowl.
 Otherwise if you want to make everything in it you would need a large food processor and a small food chopper.
 You also get all the power and quality that Breville Sous Chef has to offer.

 The Breville Sous chef food processor is highly rated and extremely powerful and high quality, with an extremely long 10 year warranty and great customer service for replacing parts for free if needed.
 It does cost more and of course the Sous Chef Plus model with the small bowl is more pricey but it’s a lifetime investment.
 It’s wise with big purchases on Amazon to look at refurbished options such as a scratched up model or to bookmark the link and check it once in a while for sales.
 If you know you like to cook form scratch and will get a lot of use from it, it may be worth it for you.Breville BFP680BAL Sous Chef 12 Plus Food Processor, Silver